tocchan/examples/README.md

 ## Project Descriptions
 ###Windows
 - __window/create__: Creates a simple fixed sized window.
+- __window/displays__: Example how to get desktop resolution using Win32 API

 ###D3D11
 - __d3d11/setup__: Initialize D3D11 and be able to clear the screen.